arn-saintgold/deoh_repo/README.md

 Ensure you have `Rscript` and `Python3.X` installed in your system.

 ## Data

 The code assumes the presence of a file named `comments_it_preprocessing.csv` in the `data/raw` folder.

-The comments' data is available at the [clarin repository](http://hdl.handle.net/11356/1450), however nor the YouTube channel labels, nor the User Names can be published.
+The comments' data is available at its [clarin repository](http://hdl.handle.net/11356/1450), however nor the YouTube channel labels, nor the User Names can be published.

 ## Usage